Elves Baldé

-Elves Umar Baldé (born 2 October 1999) is a Bissau-Guinean born Portuguese professional footballer who plays for Farense as a winger.
+Elves Umar Baldé (born 2 October 1999) is a Bissau-Guinean professional footballer who plays as a winger for Ekstraklasa club Radomiak Radom and the Guinea-Bissau national team.

-Football career
+Club career

 On 14 August 2016 Elves made his professional debut with Sporting B starting in a 2015–16 Segunda Liga match against Sporting da Covilhã.

 On 27 December 2018 it was confirmed, that Baldé would spend the rest of the season on loan at Paços de Ferreira.

 On 26 August 2019, he joined Feirense on loan.

+International career

+Baldé made his debut for the Guinea-Bissau national team on 6 June 2024 in a World Cup qualifier against Ethiopia at the Estádio 24 de Setembro.
+He started the game and played 61 minutes as the game ended as a 0–0 draw.